 IF you are legally divorced, you can file your form I-751 immediately after the marriage has ended.
 Back to Immigration FAQs

-Yes, you must be living with the USC citizen petitioner.
-The N400 will not be adjudicated until.
-Please note the average processing time for an I-751 is around 12 months.
-This is why with your I-751 receipt, you’re given a 1 year extension.
+Yes, but you must be living with the U.S. citizen petitioner.
+Please note that the average processing time for an I-751 is around 12 months.
+This is why you’re given a 1-year extension with your I-751 receipt.
 Back to Immigration FAQs

-Yes, however, you must evidence your status.
+Yes, but you must evidence your status.
 This can be done by obtaining a stamp on your passport to evidence your pending application.
-This can be done by making an infopass appointment at the uscis.gov website.
+This can be done by making an InfoPass appointment at the uscis.gov website.
 Back to Immigration FAQs

 My case was completed on 7/18/2014 at the NVC.
-How long will it take my spouse to get interview from consulate of Suva Fiji Island.
-I called NVC yesterday and they told me case is completed, but I never got email yet.
-How long do he have to wait for interview date now?
+How long will it take my spouse to get an interview from the consulate of Suva Fiji Island.
+I called NVC yesterday and they told me the case is completed, but I never got an email.
+How long does he have to wait for interview date?

-I just got my I-130 approved but my court I still have immigration court proceedings.
+I just got my I-130 approved, but I still have immigration court proceedings.
 I need to file a motion to terminate.
 Can you please give me the format?

 It is best to contact an attorney.
 The attorney can file a Motion to Terminate.
 If removal proceedings are not terminated, USCIS will not have jurisdiction on your adjustment application and the case will be denied.
 Back to Immigration FAQs

-My husband is a US citizen, but in school and not working, Who can be my joint sponsor me for my affidavit of support?
+My husband is a U.S. citizen, but in school and unemployed.
+Who can be my joint sponsor for my affidavit of support?

-I would like to know when is the right time to apply if application for citizenship again because my first application was denied due to good moral character?
-I was given letter that I may apply for appeal but i don't have money for the application.
-How long should I wait to re apply ?
+I would like to know when is the right time to reapply citizenship again because my first application was denied due to lack of good moral character.
+I was given a letter that I may apply for an appeal, but I don't have money for the application.
+How long should I wait to reapply?